nickbaldwin/v3-job-search-extension/README.md

 ## For developers

-To build/rebuild the extension (using node 16):
+To build/rebuild the extension (using node/npm):

 ```
 $ npm run build